 The Cocktail family was not different from any other drink family, and it was not even that popular before the mid-1800s.
 The cocktails were consumed mainly as an aperitif and always had to have bitters.

 The original cocktails were usually made with brandy, whisky, and gin and always in the same way.
-If the ice was available, chill and strain into a small glass.
-The Fancy cocktails followed the same rule with the addition of lemon garnish, a cherry, or an olive.
+Chill and strain the ice into a small glass if it is available.
+The fancy cocktails followed the same rule: adding lemon garnish, cherry, or olive.

-Going back to the Cocktails and How to Make, 1898, the book’s authors recognized the difference in defining what constitutes a cocktail and what it had become under Fancy cocktails.
-They clearly intended to preserve the old classic way of making cocktails and give us the mixing rules.
+Returning to Cocktails and How to Make, 1898, the book’s authors recognized the difference in defining what constitutes a cocktail and what it had become under Fancy cocktails.
+They intended to preserve the old classic way of making cocktails and give us the mixing rules.

 COCKTAIL is an appetizer or stomach stimulant and differs from other drinks in that it is supposed to contain Bitters.
 It is the purpose of this book to give the rules for the mixing of simple and well-known cocktails.